VinceWangw/DesignThinkingCMS/content/authors/fangxiaojun/_index.md

 ---
 # Display name
-title: 方孝君
+title: "方孝君"

 # Username (this should match the folder name)
 authors:
-- fangxiaojun
+- "fangxiaojun"

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 2019硕
+role: 2017级本科生

 # Organizations/Affiliations
 organizations: